 We are a technology company that analyzes billions of everyday purchases to answer real-time questions about U.S. consumer behavior.
 We offer a self-service platform that helps clients identify fast-growing companies, benchmark competitors, and better understand consumer behavior.
 The world’s best-known financial firms and corporate brands rely upon Second Measure to make faster and better decisions.

 How recent is your data?

 Reporters can access data from as early as 2013 and as recent as two weeks ago.
 We ingest and analyze new data daily.

 How many companies do you track?

-We currently track nearly 4,000 companies with new ones being added every day.
+We currently track more than 3,000 companies with new ones being added every day.

 Do you track international sales?

 No. We only observe sales made by U.S. consumers.